SysBioInra/rbatools/README.md

     jupyter notebook

-Once a file browser opens in your web browser, please navigate in to the "/tutorials/jupyter_notebooks" directory and doubleclick one of the following notebooks.
+Once a file browser opens in your web browser, please navigate in to the "/tutorials/jupyter_notebooks" directory and double click one of the following notebooks.

 #### Example_workflows_rba_tools.ipynb
 This is a Jupyter notebook with example applications and workflows of rbatools with B.subtilis model.